joulev/ezkomment/docs/getting-started.md

 - Following previous steps you should already be in the site dashboard of your newly-created ezkomment site.
 If for some reasons that is not the case, visit [the user dashboard](https://ezkomment.joulev.dev/app/dashboard) and click on the site that you have just created.

 - The page is not very exciting for now, since you have no pages yet, no one can comment anything.
-Go ahead and click on "Add a new page".
+Go ahead and click on **Add a new page**.
 A modal will appear.

-- Input the page title.
+- Under **Page title**, input the page title.
 It is intended for you to identify different pages under the same site, so for now name it whatever you like.

-- Input the page URL &ndash; once again, it is intended for identification purposes only.
+- Under **Page URL**, input the page URL &ndash; once again, it is intended for identification purposes only.
 If you provided the site domain as `*` when creating the site, you can input any valid URL here, otherwise make sure your URL is based on the site domain.

-- Click on "Create".
+- Click on **Create**.

 - The modal will disappear, and you will be redirected to your _page dashboard_.
 You have successfully created a new ezkomment page.